rodinux/plannings_cinema/README.md

 $ bundle install
 ```

-* You may also need to migrate the database
-To do this, if you don't want to use postgresql database, edit the file config/datbases.yml with this lines (delete the current lines)

-* You need also to create this file in the folder config:
+* IMPORTANT: You need also to create this file in the folder config (this file is include in .gitignore to hide the production environnement's secret key) :

 ### config/secrets.yml